Jatz/PeopleCodeTools/README.md

 This tool will tidy up a tracesql file by performing the following operations:
 - Adding a matching quote to the end of certain lines that have an odd number of quotes, ensuring that the syntax highlighting of the PeopleCode trace file works correctly (tidy_add_unmatched_quotes).
 - Removing blank spaces (tidy_remove_blank_spaces)
 - Removing the PSAPPSRV header text to make the trace file easier to read (tidy_remove_psappsrv_headers).

-The tidy_remove_psappsrv_headers option is by disabled in the default settings.
+This option is disabled by default.
 Feel free to set this to true in the user settings for this plugin if you desire this functionality.

-Note: This tool will not work so well on large files (i.e. files greater than 8 MB), taking up to 60 seconds for 15 MB files.
+Note: This tool may take a while to run on large files (i.e. files greater than 8 MB).

 ### Demonstration
 To see how this plugin can be used refer to the following: